striblab/mn-elections-api/spec/CONTEST.md

   id: '20170102-state-11A-22222',

   // The type of contest, specifically the level of government, this
   // comes from the election.json config.
-This should be a defined set
-  // of options.
+See ELECTION.md for options
   type: 'state',

   // Attached data